pratikpawar5/Machine_Task/README.md

 #4. type command "ng serve -o"

 #5.
-Automatically open your default browser and run your code http://localhost:4200
+Automatically open your default browser and run the code on  http://localhost:4200